at15/sre-handbook/questions/what-happens-when-you/request-life-cycle.md

   - Server can check the header by browser (i.e. `ETag`[^4]) to determine if browser has valid cache, if so, it returns `304` with empty body

+- TODO: ethernet address (also named a MAC address)

 ## Procedure

 ### DNS lookup